Sacramento mayor wants officers to spend a week learning how to approach mentally ill

-The plan, which will be presented by Interim Police Chief Brian Louie to City Council on Thursday, would cost $750,000 over two years.
+The plan, which will be presented by interim Police Chief Brian Louie to the City Council on Thursday, would cost $750,000 over two years.
 While the department will look for grants, Steinberg said he will seek city budget funds if necessary, calling mental illness the “unattended issue of our time.”

 The proposal comes after two mentally ill men were killed last year by Sacramento officers in separate incidents that sparked community frustration.

-Crisis Intervention Team (CIT) training is widely used across the United States, and the proposed 40-hour session would teach officers to recognize and de-escalate situations with non-compliant or difficult populations.
-Currently, Sacramento police take an eight-hour “awareness” version, according to police spokesman Bryce Heinlein.
+Crisis Intervention Team, or CIT, training is widely used across the United States, and the proposed 40-hour session would teach officers to recognize and de-escalate situations with noncompliant or difficult populations.
+Currently, Sacramento police take an eight-hour “awareness” version, according to police spokesman Sgt.
+Bryce Heinlein.

 Police experts say that the training has limitations when dealing with a violent suspect, but mental health advocates believe it can lead to better outcomes.